 The Ten Types of Innovation: Configuration

 Configuration innovations focus on a company’s internal systems, processes, and structures.
-These innovations strengthen the foundation of a business, making it more efficient, scalable, and adaptable.
+Within the ten types of innovation framework, this category strengthens the operational foundation of the business, making it more efficient, scalable, and adaptable over time.

 1. Profit Model